wiredtiger/testy/README.md

   ```

 ## Using `fab workload`
-The workload function has three options: upload, list and describe.
+The workload function has two options: upload and describe.
 If no option is given it will return the current workload.
-Up to three options can be given at a time in any order but they will be executed in the order of (1) `upload`, (2) `list`, and (3) `describe`.
+Up to two options can be given at a time in any order but they will be executed in the order of (1) `upload` and (2) `describe`.
 If one option fails, an error message will be printed and the other options will continue to execute.

   ```
-  fab -H user@host workload [--upload=new_workload_name.zip] [--list] [--describe=existing_workload_name]
+  fab -H user@host workload [--upload=new_workload_name.zip] [--describe=existing_workload_name]

   # This will return the current workload.
   fab -H user@host workload